 National Federation of Tempel Youth (NFTY)

 Our speaking careers began with a chance invitation to speak to health classes for a day at a local New York high school in June 2010.
 We managed to overcome the terror of public speaking and came out with a real sense of empowerment.
-It was clear that our story was interesting enough to hold their attention and powerful enough to make a real impact.
-Since the beginning of 2011 the Hang Up And Drive program has been seen across the country at over 110 events for teens.
-Everywhere we go, from high schools to religious institutions to summer camps and more, we find that our young age helps us to connect with teens on a peer to peer level and through Facebook and Twitter we're able to stay in touch with anyone from our audiences who are interested in the topic.
-The testimonial above is the sentiment we hear from teachers and principals nearly everywhere we go.
+It was clear that our story was interesting enough to hold an audience's attention and powerful enough to make a real impact.
+Since the beginning of 2011 the Hang Up And Drive program has been seen across the country at over 350 events for teens.
+We've found that from high schools to religious institutions to summer camps and more, our young age helps us connect with teens on a peer to peer level and, through social media, Jacy's able to stay in touch with anyone from the audience who's interested in the topic.
+The testimonial above is the sentiment we hear from teachers and principals nearly everywhere Hang Up And Drive goes.